Some people suffer from an identity crisis. They question who they are and what their purpose is. They don’t have any roots or tradition.

 2 Timothy was the 14th book Paul wrote.
 It was during his final imprisonment.
 Probably one of the charges against him was trying to burn Rome.

 According to the historian Eusebius, this was the 14th year of Nero.
-The vile, corrupt Nero was ruling when Paul got his head cut off.
+The vile, corrupt Nero was ruling when Paul’s head was cut off.
 That’s the way it often is in this evil world!

 Even the evangelist Timothy had obviously been shaken by these trials.
 The only way he could survive was to “stir up” God’s Holy Spirit.